Kevinxsn/deep_learning_and_gene_expression/README.md

-# Part 1: Enformer Usage for Gene Expression Prediction
+# Enformer Usage for Gene Expression Prediction

 ## Project Overview
 This repository provides a pipeline for **Enformer**, a deep learning model for **predicting gene expression from DNA sequences**.
 The project involves:
-- **Preprocessing genomic data** (FASTA, VCF, BED files)
+- **Preprocessing genomic data** (VCF, BED files)
-- **Fine-tuning Enformer** on specific gene expression datasets
 - **Generating predictions** for new DNA sequences
 - **Evaluating model performance** using correlation metrics

 ## Repository Structure
 ### Data Files
 - [Genotype and Expression data](https://drive.google.com/drive/folders/1AtvTrPzwBOiXBU9UnPYDj1_iP2aka46q?usp=sharing)
-- `reference.fa` – Reference genome [(hg38)](https://ftp.ensembl.org/pub/release-113/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz) used to extract DNA sequences.
+- `38.fa` – Reference genome [(hg38)](https://ftp.ensembl.org/pub/release-113/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz) used to extract DNA sequences.
-- `genotype_sequences.vcf` – Genotyped variant calls for reconstructing individual-specific sequences.
+- `genotype_sequences22.vcf` – Genotyped variant calls for reconstructing individual-specific sequences on **Chromosome 22.**
 - `chr22_expression.bed` – Gene expression data for **Chromosome 22**, used as target labels.
-- `chr22_dnaseq.fasta` – Reconstructed DNA sequence for **Chromosome 22**, incorporating genetic variants.

 ### Scripts
-- `data_wrangling.ipynb` – Prepares genomic data, extracts sequences, and processes gene expression values.
-- `test.py` – Fine-tunes Enformer using processed DNA sequences and gene expression targets.
-- `pred.py` – Generates predictions using the fine-tuned model and evaluates performance.

-### Saved Models & Checkpoints
-- `fine_tuned_enformer.pth` – The trained Enformer model after fine-tuning.
-- `fine_tuned_seq.pt` – The DNA sequence input used for fine-tuning.
-- `fine_tuned_targets.pt` – The corresponding gene expression target tensor.
+- `gtex_prs.ipynb` – Runs PRS on genes on chromosome 22 for comparison with Enformer.
+- `individual_prediction.py` – Recontructs sequence for with a specified individual's SNPs and runs the Enformer on the sequence for all genes on chromosome 22.
+- `gene_prediction.py` – Recontructs sequence for all individuals' SNPs for a singular gene and runs the Enformer on the sequence for all individuals for the gene.

 ## How to Use
 1. **Installation:** First, install the required dependencies: `pip install torch enformer-pytorch pyfaidx cyvcf2 pandas numpy scipy`